Assessing Identity Leakage in Talking Face Generation: Metrics and Evaluation Framework

 \section{Introduction}

-Audio-driven talking face generation synthesizes videos by aligning lip movements with input audio while preserving the subject’s identity.
-It has broad applications in virtual assistants, video dubbing, and digital content creation.
-The main challenges lie in achieving precise lip-sync and high visual quality, as even minor misalignments or artifacts can make the video appear unnatural.

-Inpainting-based talking face generation~\cite{prajwal2020lip} aims to preserve the overall video and facial details (e.g., pose, lighting, gestures) while modifying only the lip region to match target speech.
+Audio-driven video editing-based talking face generation~\cite{prajwal2020lip} aims to preserve the overall video and facial details (e.g., pose, lighting, gestures) while modifying only the lip region to match target speech.
 This property makes inpainting particularly attractive for applications such as movie dubbing, where strict preservation of non-lip details is required and cannot be achieved with one-shot generation or portrait matting.
-Numerous works have focused on improving visual quality~\cite{cheng2022videoretalking,mukhopadhyay2024diff2lip,zhang2023dinet,stypulkowski2024diffused,yaman2025mask,wang2023lipformer}, identity preservation~\cite{zhong2023identity,yaman2025mask}, and lip-sync accuracy~\cite{yaman2024audio,yaman2024audiodriventalkingfacegeneration,muaz2023sidgan,park2022synctalkface,wang2023seeing}.
-While some approaches integrate talking face generation into end-to-end systems~\cite{ritter1999face,waibel2023face}, others adopt one-shot talking head generation for avatar creation~\cite{zhou2020makelttalk,zhang2021flow,zhang2023sadtalker,zhang2024emodiffhead,zhang2024emotalker,tian2024emo,song2022everybody}.
+Numerous works have focused on improving visual quality~\cite{yamamoto1998lip,cheng2022videoretalking,mukhopadhyay2024diff2lip,zhang2023dinet,stypulkowski2024diffused,yaman2025mask,wang2023lipformer}, identity preservation~\cite{zhong2023identity,yaman2025mask}, and lip-sync accuracy~\cite{yaman2024audio,yaman2024audiodriventalkingfacegeneration,muaz2023sidgan,park2022synctalkface,wang2023seeing}.
+While some approaches integrate talking face generation into end-to-end video translation systems~\cite{ritter1999face,waibel2023face,eyiokur2024titanic}, which are part of the drive to go from speech translation to language transparency~\cite{waibel2016hybrid,niehues2018low}, others adopt one-shot talking head generation for avatar creation~\cite{zhou2020makelttalk,song2022everybody,zhang2021flow,zhang2023sadtalker,zhang2024emodiffhead,zhang2024emotalker,tian2024emo}.
 Standard approaches operate on a frame-by-frame basis, masking the lower face during training to hide ground-truth (GT) lip motion.
 Since the model lacks information about the masked region, an identity reference image is provided to maintain speaker identity.
 Typically, this reference is randomly chosen from another frame in the same video, ensuring consistent appearance but different lip motion.
 At inference time, some models select the current input frame as the reference~\cite{prajwal2020lip,yaman2024audio,yaman2024audiodriventalkingfacegeneration,waibel2023face}, while others rely on a randomly chosen frame or the first frame~\cite{zhong2023identity}.